The Prey (1983 film): Plot

 Skip and Joel decide to hike to the infamous Suicide Peak to rappel down, while Nancy and Bobbie suntan at the base of the peak along a river.
-Mark meanwhile hikes into North Point to search for the Sylvesters, and comes across the note left behind at the group's campsite.
-Nearby, he finds vultures consuming Greg and Gail's decomposing bodies, which have been concealed under brush.
-Meanwhile, as Joel is rappelling down the peak, the killer attacks Skip, breaking his neck, before cutting Joel's rope, causing him to fall to his death.
-Nancy and Bobbie hear his screams and run to the peak.
-Upon reaching the top, they find Skip's dead body, and are confronted by the disfigured killer: the gypsy boy from Lester's story, now fully grown, and with razor-sharp claws.
+Mark hikes into North Point to search for the Sylvesters and finds vultures consuming Greg and Gail's decomposing bodies.
+Meanwhile, as Joel rappels down the peak, the killer breaks Skip's neck and cuts Joel's rope, causing him to fall to his death.
+Nancy and Bobbie hear his screams and run to the peak, where they are confronted by the disfigured killer: the gypsy boy from Lester's story, now fully grown, and with razor-sharp claws.

-Nancy and Bobbie flee down the peak in terror, but Bobbie stumbles into one of the killer's booby traps, which lifts her into the air and thrashes her body against a tree, killing her.
+Nancy and Bobbie flee down the peak in terror, but Bobbie stumbles into one of the killer's booby traps, which lifts her into the air and thrashes her against a tree, killing her.
 Cornered by the killer, Nancy faces him alone until Mark appears, shooting him with a tranquilizer gun and bashing him in the face with a large stick.
-Mark then comforts Nancy, but the killer awakens and kills him by crushing his throat.
+Mark comforts Nancy, but the killer awakens and kills him by crushing his throat.
 Instead of attacking Nancy, the killer smiles as he reaches softly towards her.

-Some months later, during springtime, the crying of an infant child—ostensibly that of Nancy and the killer's—is heard emanating from a cave in the mountains.
+Some months later, during springtime, the crying of an infant — implicitly that of Nancy and the killer — is heard emanating from a cave in the mountains.